KomalaValli-31/QueryMind_Natural_Language_to_SQL_Converter/README.md

-📖 About
+# 📖 About

-This project converts English questions into SQL queries using machine learning.
-It helps users access databases easily without writing SQL.
+This project converts natural language (English questions) into SQL queries using machine learning.
+It helps users access databases easily without writing SQL code.

+---

-🚀 Features
+## 🚀 Features
-Input: Natural language question
+- Input: Natural language question
-Output: SQL query
+- Output: SQL query
-Easy and fast to use
+- Simple and fast to use

+---

-🛠️ Tools Used
+## 🛠️ Tools Used
-Python
+- Python
-TF-IDF
+- TF-IDF
-Linear SVM
+- Linear SVM
-Scikit-learn
+- Scikit-learn

+---

-📊 Dataset
+## 📊 Dataset
-Taken from Kaggle (WikiSQL / Spider)
+- Dataset taken from Kaggle (WikiSQL / Spider)
-Contains questions and SQL queries
+- Contains pairs of questions and SQL queries

+---

-⚙️ Steps
+## ⚙️ Steps
-Clean the text
+1. Clean and preprocess the text
-Convert text using TF-IDF
+2. Convert text using TF-IDF
-Train model using Linear SVM
+3. Train the model using Linear SVM
-Predict SQL query
+4. Predict SQL query from input

+---

-🎯 Purpose
+## 🎯 Purpose

-To make database usage simple for everyone.
+To make database usage simple and accessible for everyone by converting natural language into SQL queries.